Thanksgiving Tournament Rules

 c.
 Differential – For only these games ‐ Subtracting goals scored against from goals scored, the positions being determined in order of the greatest surplus.

-d.
+f.
 Quotient – For only these games ‐ Dividing the goals scored by the goals scored against, the positions being determined in order of the greatest quotient.
-A quotient involving dividing by zero (0)has higher standing than a quotient from dividing by any number other than zero (0).
-Where two or more teams have no goals against and the quotient tiebreaker is required, the teams shall be ranked high to low in descending order of “goals scored”.
+A quotient involving dividing by zero (0) has higher standing than a quotient from dividing by any number other than zero (0).
+Where two or more teams have no goals against and the quotient tie‐breaker is required, the teams shall be ranked high to low in descending order of “goals scored”.

-Step 2: If after applying the formulas of 1 a,b,c and d the tie still exists, the results of ALL the games played by the tied teams in the following order:
+Step 2: If after applying the formulas of 1a through 1f a tie still exists, the results of ALL the games played by the tied teams in the following order:

 a.
 Most wins